BOOM Price Hits $0.0016 on Exchanges (BOOM)

-BOOM (CURRENCY:BOOM) traded 1.5% higher against the U.S. dollar during the one day period ending at 12:00 PM Eastern on January 31st.
-BOOM has a total market capitalization of $1.23 million and approximately $7,085.00 worth of BOOM was traded on exchanges in the last 24 hours.
-In the last week, BOOM has traded down 1% against the U.S. dollar.
-One BOOM coin can currently be bought for approximately $0.0016 or 0.00000005 BTC on major exchanges.
+BOOM (CURRENCY:BOOM) traded 0.9% higher against the U.S. dollar during the one day period ending at 19:00 PM Eastern on February 6th.
+BOOM has a total market capitalization of $1.22 million and approximately $4,069.00 worth of BOOM was traded on exchanges in the last 24 hours.
+In the last week, BOOM has traded up 1.1% against the U.S. dollar.
+One BOOM coin can currently be bought for approximately $0.0016 or 0.00000004 BTC on major exchanges.

 Here is how other cryptocurrencies have performed in the last 24 hours: